atlantistechnology/sdt-artifacts/README.md

 |        count(DISTINCT co.order_id) AS {{-num_}}order{{-s}}{{+_count}},
 ```

+Integration with version control workflows, programming editors, and git
+subcommands is straightforward, and largely discussed in these docs.

 ## Installation

 If the Go language is installed on your system, you may install `sdt` by